A magazine where the digital world meets the real world.

 GOMS in 60 seconds?

-GOMS has been around since the 1980s, but hasn’t been used much by industrial designers yet.
+GOMS has been around since the 1980s, but wasn't being used much by industrial designers.
 The problem is that it is very frustrating and time-consuming to work out all those steps for all the different tasks for a new gadget.
-That is all starting to change, thanks to a team of researchers led by Bonnie John.
-Her team have developed a tool called CogTool.
+Bonnie John's team developed a tool called CogTool to help.
 You make a mock-up of your phone design in it, and tell it which buttons to press to do each task.
-CogTool then works out where the other actions, like hand movements and thinking time, are needed and makes predictions.
+CogTool then worked out where the other actions, like hand movements and thinking time, are needed and makes predictions.

 So it turns out you don’t need a white knight to help your battery usage, just Annie Lu Luo and her version of GOMS.
 Mobile phone makers saw the benefit of course.
 That’s why Annie walked straight into a great job on finishing university.